Ericavanee/ericavanee.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I’m a Ph.D. student in Operations Research within the Department of Management Science & Engineering (MS&E) at [Stanford University](https://www.stanford.edu/).
 I am fortunate to be co-advised by Prof. [Jose Blanchet](https://web.stanford.edu/~jblanche/) (MS&E) and Prof. [Mert Pilanci](https://stanford.edu/~pilanci/) (Electrical Engineering).
-I am also grateful to be supported by the Stanford Graduate Fellowship in Science and Engineering, generously sponsored by the Koret Foundation.
+I am also grateful to be supported by the [Stanford Graduate Fellowship (SGF) in Science and Engineering](https://vpge.stanford.edu/fellowships-funding/sgf), generously sponsored by the [Koret Foundation](https://koret.org/grantees/cross-disciplinary-research-stanford-university/).

 As part of my Ph.D., I recently completed a co-enrolled M.S. degree in Electrical Engineering (2025), specializing in Control & Optimization.
-Prior to Stanford, I earned a dual B.A. in Mathematics and Statistics from Columbia College, Columbia University, graduating *summa cum laude* with honors from both departments.
+Prior to Stanford, I earned a dual B.A. in Mathematics and Statistics from [Columbia College, Columbia University](https://www.college.columbia.edu/), graduating *summa cum laude* with honors from both departments.

-This summer, I’m excited to be working as an Applied Scientist Intern in Generative AI at Amazon’s Bellevue office.
+This summer, I’m excited to be working as an Applied Scientist Intern in Generative AI with [Amazon Science](https://www.amazon.science/) in the Bellevue office.

 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.